Did I say that He Said, She Said was going to be a monthly thing? Are you sure I didn't say bi-annual? Oops!

 Fifth course: Foie Gras de Château Sauternes Piquey Gâteau à la Crème de Foie Gras de Glace (plus a dark chocolate foie gras truffle):

 The quality of the foie gras was really good.
 I liked the first course a lot.
 The dinner was way too slow.
-Biggest mark against them was that I was served cold meat.
+The biggest mark against them was that I was served cold meat.
 That is unacceptable to me.

 I was worried that I wasn't going to like the meal as I am not a huge fan of foie gras that is warm or hot.
 I prefer cold foie gras which I knew was only going to be a small portion of the meal.
 But I did like most of the dishes.
 Like Mr. Misadventures I liked the first course and I was really surprised that I liked the ravioli as well, but I really did.